joshlobe/hubitat/README.md

 - [ ] Ability to add groups under groups.

 See the [Hubitat Community forum for Rule Machine Manager](https://community.hubitat.com/t/initial-release-rule-machine-manager-new-rule-machine-interface/) for the full discussion regarding this application.<br />
-See the [open issues](https://github.com/joshlobe/hubitat/issues) for a full list of proposed features (and known issues).
+Also check [open issues](https://github.com/joshlobe/hubitat/issues) for a full list of proposed features (and known issues), tracked by the developer.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing